Rights and Responsibilities

 - Being responsive to all reasonable requests from fellow students.

-- Being responsive and cooperative in all dealings with residence hall staff members and other College officials.
+- Being responsive and cooperative in all dealings with residence hall staff members and other University officials.

 Residence Hall Policies and Procedures

 These policies and procedures are derived from the following sources in their entirety, and further broken down for your convenience.
 You are responsible for the information contained in the original documents, including any subsequent updates.

 - Residence Hall Rules & Regulations (from Residential Services)

 - Northwestern University Student Handbook (PDF) (from the Division of Student Affairs)